qrlik/Aura/learning_notes.md

 ## lesson 36.
 Gameplay Effects
 Data only\
-Don't subclass UGameplayEffect (use instead Execution or MMC)\
+Don't subclass UGameplayEffect, only Blueprints (use instead Execution or MMC)\
 Gameplay Effect Spec\

 *Affect Attributes* through *Modifiers* and *Executions*\